xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.XfSdkVersion.md

 ## XfSdkVersion Class

-Helper to determine if the current SDK version is compatible with a given CLI Tool API version.
+Helper to determine if the current SDK version is compatible with a given command line tool API version.

 ```csharp
 public static class XfSdkVersion